Can Dogs Eat Turkey?

 Can dogs have turkey bones?

-Definitely save the wishbone for your human guests this Thanksgiving.
-Dogs should never, under any circumstances, have bones.
+The answer to this is a hard no. Save the wishbone for your human guests; dogs should never, under any circumstances, have access to turkey bones.

 “Smaller, hollow bones, like turkey bones, can splinter and break, especially once cooked, causing injuries as dogs try to chew and swallow them,” Dr. Fox adds.
 “They can also cause intestinal blockages and bone impactions further down in the digestive tract.”